SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

 \subsection{Quantization}

 The quantization of the theory is given by the generating functional:

-Because it is a massless gauge boson Yang-Mills theory, the theory given in this paper has a finite polynomial, positive definite action (\ref{eqn:ymaction}).
-Since generic Yang-Mills theories on semi-simple groups are renormalizable \cite{Zee:2003}, this one is as well.
-This constitutes mathematical proof that the SO(4,1) Yang-Mills theory in this paper is renormalizable.
+Because it is a massless gauge boson Yang-Mills theory, the theory of gravity given in this paper has a finite polynomial, positive definite action (\ref{eqn:ymaction}).
+Like all Yang-Mills theories on semi-simple groups the theory is renormalizable \cite{tHooft:2005}.

-The standard quantization scheme is appropriate with Fadeev-Popov ghost fields used to derive Feynman rules including the graviton propagator, where $\lambda,\rho$ are group indexes \cite{Zee:2003}.
+The standard quantization scheme is appropriate with Fadeev-Popov ghost fields used to derive Feynman rules including the $G_{\mu\nu}$ graviton propagator \cite{Zee:2003}: Other than proving renormalizability, which was achieved in the 1970's, any quantum predictions are left for future work.